Sex and What the Bible Teaches About It

 At the same time, the Bible is equally candid about the potential for sex to be misused, distorted, or weaponised.
 It acknowledges how sexuality can become a source of pain through coercion, betrayal, abuse, and shame.
 And yet, Scripture does not leave us in despair.
 Instead, it consistently points toward the hope of healing, redemption, and restoration.
 Whether it’s through stories of repentance like David’s, testimonies of grace like that of the woman caught in adultery, or parables that illustrate God’s boundless mercy, the Bible offers a vision of renewal for those who have been wounded by sexual sin, whether their own or others’.

 Ultimately, the Bible calls believers to approach sexuality with reverence and responsibility.
-It is not a mere rule-following but a call to live in right relationships with God, others, and oneself.
+It is not merely a rule-following, but a call to live in right relationships with God, others, and oneself.
 In doing so, Christians are invited to see their bodies and relationships as gifts to be stewarded with care, guided by love, truth, and the transforming power of grace.

 In a modern world marked by confusion, hyper-sexualisation, and at times, deep hurt surrounding sexuality, the biblical witness offers a countercultural yet profoundly humanising perspective.
 Whether through affirming sex’s sacred potential or warning against its misuse, the Bible continually invites people into a deeper understanding of what it means to be made in the image of God, body, soul, and Spirit.